recommend-games/blog/content/posts/sdj_2023/index.md

 [^eligible]: As every year, it's not straightforward to determine what games are eligible for the awards.
 Generally speaking, it'd be those games release between April 2022 and March 2023 into German retail.
 Hence, filtering by BGG release year will exclude games that were released earlier elsewhere, but only recently in Germany, and likewise let some games pass that have not seen a German release in that time window.
 I did my best to catch what I could, but there's always some that get away.
-[^kennerspiel]: I'll trust the algorithm and the scores it outputs blindly.
-As every year, it'll be an interesting validation of the Kennerspiel score to see whether the jury agrees or not.